 The plants in the Reserve have suffered from competition by weeds and grazing by cattle, goats and possums.
 Meanwhile the native animal populations have come under attack from predators like cats, dogs, stoats, rats and mice.
 The Trust wants to restore and maintain the Reserve as it existed in pre-European times so people can enjoy its richness and diversity once again.

-The plan has been jointly developed with the local community and key agencies to guide work at Bream Head for the next five years.
+The plan has been jointly developed with the local community and key agencies to guide work at Bream Head/ Te Whara for the next five years.
 Its preparation reflects the need for a more focused and action-oriented approach to the Trust’s restoration efforts, and for this approach to have support from the local community and be compatible with other restoration efforts being undertaken in the wider Whangarei Heads area.